leezhixuan/Agent-Maverick/README.md

 As it was our first time working with complex cryptographic methodologies such as the AES and the RSA, it was unfortunate that we were unable to overcome this obstacle head-on.
 Instead, we found a workaround to the issue.
 By turning to the simpler Caesar cipher, we were able to come up with a working product to serve as a working proof of concept.
 We believe this is the most rational way forward.

 ## Accomplishments that we're proud of
-We are immensely proud of the fact that we were able to come up with a working product under 2 hours that has viable use cases in the real world.
+We are immensely proud of the fact that we were able to come up with a working product under 24 hours that has viable use cases in the real world.
 On hindsight, we felt that we handled obstacles along the way really well despite treading into unknown waters.
 Regardless of the outcome of the competition, we are glad that we will be walking away with new found knowledge in the field of computer science.

 ## What we learned
 From discrete cosine transforms to replacing the least significant bits in the pixels, we learnt a ton about image steganography and the mathematical intuition behind it.
 We thought it was a great introduction to the subject of media computing.
 We are also glad that we decided on the security theme, for it enabled us to learn more about modern cryptographic concepts; their performances, their effectiveness, as well as their tradeoffs.

-## What's next for Untitled
+## What's next for Agent Maverick
 We hope that we will be to able to include an array of encryption methods for the users to choose from to encrypt their secret messages before embedding them into images.
 A few notable encryption schemes that we hope to integrate into our Telegram bot are AES, RSA, Vignere cipher as well as the keyword cipher.
 On top of that, we are looking to allow users to opt for audio steganography as well.
 For that, we plan to rely on Fourier Transforms to achieve the desired outcome.